nnja/python/website/content/03-intermediate-python/60-command-line-tools/10-advanced-strings.md

 ### `str.format()` and `%` formatting

-Python has two older methods of string formatting that you'll probably come across at some point. `str.format()` is the more verbose older cousin to f-strings - variables appear in brackets in the string but must be passed in to the `format()` call.
+Python has two older methods for string formatting that you'll probably come across at some point. `str.format()` is the more verbose older cousin to `f-strings` - variables appear in brackets in the string but must be passed in to the `format()` call.
 For example:

 ```python
 >>> name = "Nina"